Aminadav/react-useStateRef/README.md

 It's fully support the `useState` API, so you can change your `useState` to `useStateRef` and it will not break your app.

-##Contribution
+## Contribution

+- Star & fork this project.
-I'm open to your contribution.
-Better documentation or whatever your like.
+- I'm open to your contribution.
+- Better documentation or whatever your like.
 Just open a PR